Mercer International Inc. to Present at Upcoming TD Securities 2021 Virtual Paper & Forest Products Conference

 NEW YORK, Sept.
-21, 2021 (GLOBE NEWSWIRE) -- Mercer International Inc. ( MERC) today announced that David M. Gandossi, President and CEO, will be presenting at the following upcoming conference:
+21, 2021 (GLOBE NEWSWIRE) -- Mercer International Inc. (Nasdaq: MERC) today announced that David M. Gandossi, President and CEO, will be presenting at the following upcoming conference:

 TD Securities Virtual Paper & Forest Products Conference